 1. Content Marketing

-One of the best channels to gain the attention of customers is through content marketing.
+One of the most efficient ways to gain the attention of customers is through content marketing.
 You can share eBooks, whitepapers, webinars, blog posts, and support articles.
 You can also convey your message through emails.
 A robust content marketing strategy will help you nurture B2B leads efficiently without needing your sales team to intervene as frequently.

-You can use an automation tool to share on different social media platforms and convey to prospects about your offerings.
-You have to repurpose your content in a sense of what your company currently has and then move on to expand the offering.
+You can use an automation tool to share on different social media platforms and convey your message to prospects.
+You can repurpose your content in a sense of what your company currently has and then move on to expand the offering.

 Nurturing Automation with Salespanel